 - Specify Age Detail There are 3 mutually exclusive options here.
 You can take a standard set of 5-year age cohorts, with 85 and above being the final cohort (age interval).
 The 2nd option lets you choose a set of 5 fequently-requested intervals.
 The 3rd option is the most interesting, since it lets you choose your own custom intervals.
 You must check the button to indicate the option and then fill in the text box with your interval specs.
 Filling in the text box without checking the (radio) button will cause the text you entered to be ignored.

 The intervals you specify here do not have to include all ages.
 You can specify just a single interval, such as 0-7 if all you want are estimates of persons aged 0 through 7. ("0" is a valid age and refers to persons less than 1 year old.)
-You can enter multiple non-overlapping intervals separated by 1 or more blanks.
+You can enter multiple (up to 60) non-overlapping intervals separated by 1 or more blanks or commas.
 Intervals are by definition pairs of numbers between 0 and 99 separated by a single dash.
 Examples of such entries:

 - 12-17 18-34 35-99

 - 0-1 2-3 4-5 6-7

 The intervals can also be specified without the explicit interval notation by entering just a series of ascending age values representing the lower limits of desired intervals (except for the rightmost number, which represents the upper limit of the last interval.)
 The implied upper limit of each interval is 1 less than the lower limit of the following interval.
 Thus, entering0 9 19 29 49 : would be the equivalent of entering